juliusbethge/b-short-url/README.md

       }
     ]
    ```
-   The regegular expression will look for the hash added to the base url in `base64`.
+   The regular expression will look for the hash added to the base url in `base64`.
 This will prevent the redirects for requests intended to get the `favicon` or the `robots.txt`.
-Of course, you can limit the regex to the length your specified in the `.env` file above.
+Of course, you can limit the regex to the length you specified in the `.env` file above.
    Replace the `<OPEN_LINK_FUNCTION_URL>` with the url to the openLink function.
-You need to deploy the functions first in order to see the right function url.
+You need to deploy the functions first to see the right function url.
 If you do not want to deploy the functions first, the url should look like this: `https://europe-west1-<YOUR_UNIQUE_PROJECT_ID>.cloudfunctions.net/openLink`.

 ### Deployment
-1. Before you are able to deploy the project to *Firebase*, you need to run:
+1. Before you can deploy the project to *Firebase*, you need to run:
    ```console
    npm run build
    ```